You’ve got questions, we have answers!

 Speaking of the fridge, do not store your bread on top of it—or above any kitchen appliance that heats up (dishwashers, microwaves, etc.).
 The top of the fridge gets a few degrees warmer than room temperature and storing your bread there can shorten its shelf life.

 If you buy it fresh, check the best before date sticker stamped by the retailer.
-If you purchased it frozen (or froze it yourself when you brought it home) Silver Hills Bakery breads, buns, bagels, and tortillas stay fresh on the counter for up to nine (9) days after you thaw them.
+If you purchased it frozen (or froze it yourself when you brought it home) Silver Hills Bakery breads stay fresh on the counter for up to fourteen (14) days after you thaw them; and buns, bagels, and tortillas stay fresh up to nine (9) days.

 Silver Hills Sprouted Bakery breads, buns, bagels, and tortillas stay fresh for up to 6 months in the freezer, so if you won’t use up a whole loaf or bag within a week, the freezer is the best place to store them!
 But how do you defrost frozen Silver Hills bread?